Tim Carter (musicologist)

-Tim Carter (born 1954) is an Australian musicologist with a special focus on late Renaissance music and Italian Baroque music.
+Timothy Carter (born 1954) is an Australian musicologist with a special focus on late Renaissance music and Italian Baroque music.
 An active member of the field of musicology, Carter is a department chair at the University of North Carolina at Chapel Hill, where he holds the position of David G. Frey Distinguished Professor.
 He has worked on the editorial boards or staffs of a number of prominent musical publications and has published extensively in the field.

 Career

-Carter attended the universities of Durham and Birmingham.
-He has taught at various universities and served as department chair at Royal Holloway, University of London.
+Carter attended the University of Durham and then studied under Nigel Fortune at the University of Birmingham.
+He subsequently taught at various universities and served as department chair at Royal Holloway, University of London.
 In 2001, he took a position as Distinguished Professor and Chair in the music department of the University of North Carolina, Chapel Hill.

 Carter has been actively involved in a number of music associations, including the Royal Musical Association, the American Musicological Society and the Society for Seventeenth-Century Music (SSCM).
 He stood as president of the SSCM from 2003 to 2006.

 He has also been active in publication.
 In addition to editing and publishing various books and papers, he is active in several journals in his field.
 He served as the joint editor from 1992 to 1998 of the Oxford international journal Music & Letters.
-He is on the editorial boards of Journal of Seventeenth-Century Music, Early Music, Cambridge Opera Journal, Studi musicali toscani: ricerche e cataloghi and Cambridge Studies in Opera.
+He is on the editorial boards of the Journal of Seventeenth-Century Music, Early Music, Cambridge Opera Journal, Studi musicali toscani: ricerche e cataloghi and Cambridge Studies in Opera.